datacentricdesign/iob22/assignments/05-covid-dashboard/step1.md

 Define the function 'serve_netherlands_history()' and connect it to the route /netherlands Return the string "An area chart of COVID cases over time in the Netherlands."

-Start the web server
+Start the webserver
 ```

 [Check the code on Replit](https://repl.it/@IO1075/05-covid-dashboard-step1)

 Copy and paste this English description in the file `main.py` of your _Replit_ project as comments.
 Then, for each comment, convert it to its Python implementation.
 Note that for now, our HTTP routes are returning a string.
 Here we are just putting in place the general structure of our web server.

 **Don't remember the syntax?** You might want to look at the previous assignment, Step 3 (Serve web page Python Syntax) for a reminder on the syntax.
 {: .fs-5 .ls-10 .code-example .bg-yellow-000}